 Resetting Devices in the Classroom

 Every year or so I do a HUGE reset of devices.
 I clean out one device and add new apps.
 I make this one device perfect.
 Then I reset all my devices to be exactly like that one.
-It makes hours and hours.
-BUT it is worth it.
+It takes hours and hours.
+But it is worth it.

 A Spare to Share

-Finally, being one to one is awesome, but the truth it… it is ideal to have a spare iPad lying around “in case.”
+Finally, being one-to-one is awesome, but the truth is… it is ideal to have a spare iPad lying around “in case.”
 Someone’s battery runs out, or a device can’t be connected to the internet properly, or if you have old devices like mine, they can just stop working.
 I have found that having an extra or two devices in the classroom is just nice.
 I found this out when I was 1:1 and a student moved away.
 This allowed us to have a little wiggle room.